-When writing objectives designed to assess the recognition of basic principles, words that trigger students’ ability to recall information work best.
+When writing objectives designed to assess the recognition of basic principles, consider words that trigger students’ ability to recall information work best.
 Verbs such as “define,” “list,” or “outline” fall under this category.

 Ex.
 Students should be able to list the chambers of the heart.

 Assessing the way students interpret the curriculum calls for objectives that help students present information at a deeper level.
-Verbs such as “explain,” “summarize,” and “distinguish” work well at this Bloom’s level.
+Verbs such as “explain,” “summarize,” and “distinguish” work well at this level.

-Writing objectives at the Applying level of Bloom’s requires trigger words that help students demonstrate how information is used to complete a task.
+Writing objectives at the Applying level of Bloom’s Taxonomy requires words that help students demonstrate how information is used to complete a task.
 Verbs such as “solve,” “demonstrate,” and “prepare” are suitable at this level.

 Ex.
 When presented with images of ventricular hypertrophy, students should be able to prepare an order for the necessary tests associated with the diagnosis.

-Objectives involving words that help gauge how well a student distinguishes presented evidence are key when it comes to assessing at the Analyzing level of Bloom’s.
+Objectives that help gauge how well a student distinguishes presented evidence are key when it comes to assessing at the Analyzing level of Bloom’s.
 Verbs that best apply to this level include “predict,” “compare,” and “manipulate.”

 Ex.
 When presented with images depicting left ventricular hypertrophy in a set of patients over time, students should be able to compare the changes seen during a specified period.